The Apple ecosystem is renowned for its reliability and elegant design .

 - Application crashes, spontaneous restarts

-- Mac restarts unexpectedly during heavy tasks (video editing, games, calculations)
+- Mac restarts unexpectedly during demanding tasks (video editing, gaming, calculations)

 Tests and diagnostics